Uzaifshaikh99/project2/README.md

 # New project

-this projecty was created from local system created by uzaif shaikh
+this projecty was created from local system. created by uzaif shaikh